OscarCaro/BrokerLand/README.md

 The user stories are recopilated under the [User Stories](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/wiki/1.-User-Stories) tab on the wiki.
 And are also accesible inside the [`BrokerDocumentation`](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/blob/master/BrokerDocumentation) folder in their original format.

 ### Architecture
-Find a specific explanation on how the code is organized at [Architecture](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/wiki/2.-Architecture).
+Find a specific explanation on how the code is organized in the [Architecture](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/wiki/2.-Architecture) dedicated part of the project wiki.

 ### Java Patterns + UML Diagrams
 This project contains several standard **Java Patterns**.
 Find all the documentation and diagrams in the [Java Patterns](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/wiki/3.-Java-Patterns) tab on the wiki.